sheesh19/travelmate-up/README.md

   Travelmates Documentation
 </h1>

-Travelmates is an app to enable solo travelers; from finding mates and events to join to getting inspiration for solo trips, Travelmates is the best mate to have when planning a solo trip.
+Travelmates is an app to enable solo travelers- from finding mates and events to join to getting inspiration for solo trips, Travelmates is the best mate to have when planning a solo trip.

 Travelmates is located at: